ishan-marikar/authcompanion/README.md

 ## Features

 - [x] **Web Forms:** Use pre-built web forms for your application users to: log in with their credentials, register an account, update their profile, and issue forgotten passwords.

 - [x] **Authentication API:** Control and mange user accounts and thier sessions via the RESTful Authentication API.

 - [x] **Profile and Credentials Management:** Update the password and profile information of your users - account information is stored in a Postgres database.

 - [x] **Account Recovery:** Restore a user's access to their account using the **Forgot Password** flow which sends a special link via email for helping users quickly recovery their account.

-- [x] **Hooks:** Receive notifications via a webhook after a user has: logged in, registered, or updated their account.
-Hooks are used to trigger your integrations each time a user performs an authentication action, like logging in.

 - [x] **Token Lifecycle & Logout:** Keep a user's access token fresh while they are using your application.
 Then, when a user is done in your app, securely log them out.

 The default AuthC server configuration strives to be reasonable and sane for gettings started with user authentication easily.